lindsayrr8/lindsayrr8.github.io/_posts/2024-09-21-my-new-blog-post.md

 Instead, let's head over to RStudio and do the exact same thing more efficiently by **letting R handle everything for us.**

-We can take the same abbreviations we used to represent each prediction and plug those into R as our variables:
+We can take the same abbreviations we used to represent each variable from above and plug those into R:

 ```R
 # It rains 5 days out of the year.